 - As part of an activity, you could encourage the class to think about other ways they could help the child feel less isolated.

 - Continue inviting the child to activities.
 Help classmates to phrase the invites so they acknowledge the child’s situation and that they’re aware they may not be up to attending, e.g. “if you’re not too tired, we’d love you to……”

 - Send cards and letters to let the child know you’re all thinking of them.

 - Send emails, texts and use social media to keep in touch.

 - Remind the class that they may not always get a reply from the child, but this doesn’t mean that it hasn’t put a smile on their face!

-REMEMBER: Keep in mind that you’re likely to need to give the class some guidance about the appropriate levels of contact with the child.
+REMEMBER: Although it’s important to avoid isolation, you will probably need to give the class some guidance about the appropriate levels of contact with the child.
 This should be done after discussions with the child and their parents.
-You may need to need to give advice about quantity of contact, especially on social media, as it would likely take place outside of the school setting.
+You may need to need to give advice about quantity of contact, especially on social media, as it would probably take place outside of the school setting.